quattor/quattor.github.com/_aquilon/00-install.md

 cannot be used to run Aquilon client (`aq` command). **Be sure to use another principal** when initializing the Aquilon database (next step) to ensure that you have at least one usable Aquilon administrator.*

+### Create the Aquilon directories

+Aquilon requires a few directories to be created for its internal data, the log files, the templates and, if SQLite is used, for the database.
+All theses directories must be own by the `aquilon` account created before.
+Based on the default configuration proposed, use the following commands to create those directories.
+Adapt the directory paths to what you put in `/etc/aqd.conf` before.

+    ```bash
+    mkdir /var/quattor
+    mkdir /var/quattor/domains
+    # The following directory is needed only if the SQLite backend is used
+    mkdir /var/quattor/aquilondb
+    chown -R aquilon:aquilon /var/quattor
+    ```

 ### Initialise the Aquilon Database

 To create the Aquilon database: